Skip to main content

 • • Larger file sizes

-• • Good for web use
+• • Better for scaling/transformations

-• • Better for print
+• • Useful for print at large sizes

-Max Iterations (1-50)
+Max Iterations Algorithm (1-50)

 1-10